SymfonyCasts/vue/sfcasts/ep1/helpers.md

 We've already been organizing our code in several ways.
 The biggest way is that we've been breaking our components down into smaller pieces, which is *awesome*!
-We also created services for fetching data, whether that's via AJAX calls or by grabbing a global variable.
+We also created services for fetching data, whether that's via Ajax calls or by grabbing a global variable.

 But these aren't the only ways we can organize our code.
 In JavaScript, like with most languages, if you have a chunk of code that's